Deutsch: Laminat / Español: Laminado / Português: Laminado / Français: Stratifié / Italiano: Laminato

 • Ease of Maintenance: Non-porous and easy to clean.

-Applications range from decorative surfaces in furniture to structural reinforcements in construction and insulation in electronics.
+Applications range from decorative surfaces in furniture to structural reinforcements in construction and Insulation in electronics.
 Technological advancements have also led to specialised laminates, such as fire-resistant, antibacterial, or UV-protected variants.

 Application Areas